agtaz19/agtaz19.github.io/README.md

 1. CSS bug results in sizing issue with medium sized windows in a desktop window --> solution is to edit CSS
 2. Slider on <index.html> does not show up on mobile
 3. Auto-downloads for certain pptxs across <projects.html> & other tabs

+I am planning to add:

+1. LAPN AI and Tech networking event as Moderator with three SMEs
+2. Updating website template
+3. Including dark mode (as default)
+4. Slightly more interactive torus

 ## Methodology & Workflow